 We may earn money or products from the companies mentioned in this post.
 Read our disclosure policy.

-5 Things to Experience in Munich Germany
+5 Things to Experience During a Day Trip to Munich Germany

 - Viktualienmarkt Munich.
 If you are looking for a souvenir, there is no better place to find a German trinket than at the local market.
 Vendors sell handmade goods, souvenirs, along side fresh fruits, vegetables and flowers.
 You will also find food vendors so it is a great place to have lunch or grab a beer.
 If you have time, you can also do a Bavarian food & drink tour of Viktualienmarkt.